top of page

 On top of that I am a published author on traumatic stress, mental health advocacy, therapeutic environments and therapeutic relationships.
 Presenting scientific papers at national and international conferences.
 Practical blogs on how to come unstuck in therapy, put words to desirehave better sex, and/or build social relationships.
 I have also written personal articles about my own experience of anger, anxietydepression, ME/CFS, our secret relationship with money and how to take personal responsibility

 All across my life I have developed a preferred practise of helpful relationships.
 These co-productive relationships are, in my experience, the most effective way to feel healthier.
 Creating new experiences, useful to you.
 This page further details my career and my specialism of helping by example.
 I also invite you to ask me questions about my background, clinical psychology qualifications, training and ongoing clinical supervision.
-I look forward to hearing from you.
+Finally, I offer two video interviews as an introdcution to how I work 1) 'An interview with Dr Andrew Perry' (2021) with Dr Natalie Bodart CLICK HERE 2) Anger, Depression, and Triggers: Dr. Andrew Perry Explains How to Cope (2024) CLICK HERE

 Brief introduction